richban/bdm-2017/project3/docs/NOTES.md

 * **Recomputation** - each time a new data is added to the master dataset the old views are deleted and recomputed on the entire master dataset.
 This task requires massive computational effort, which results in low latency but it's essential that we ensure data integrity.
 * **Incremental** - in contranst the incremental approach only process the new comming data and updates our views.
 This solution requires much less computational resources, and increase the effiency ouf our system, but requires more algorithm complexity.

 The key trade-offs between two approaches are performance and data consistency.
-The incremental approach provide additional efficiency, but since we also partioned the storage layer we can run batch computation on the slice of the master dataset.
+The incremental approach provide additional efficiency, but we also partioned the storage layer, we can easily identify when our dataset get corrupted and run the batch computation on the slice of the master dataset.

-### Flatening

-### Normalization
+### Pipe Diagrams of Views

 ## Serving Layer